is-shahbazian/Music-Player-Univarsity-Projects-/README.md

 ## 📥 Download & Installation

-To download the latest ready-to-install version directly onto your phone, head over to the [Releases](https://github.com/is-shahbazian/Music-Player-Univarsity-Projects-
+To download the latest ready-to-install version directly onto your phone, head over to the [Releases][(https://github.com/is-shahbazian/Music-Player-Univarsity-Projects-
-/releases) section on the right sidebar of this page and download the APK file.
+/releases) section on the right sidebar of this page and download the APK file.](https://github.com/is-shahbazian/Music-Player-Univarsity-Projects-/releases/tag/V1.0.0)